Navigation

 What are your expectations for my child’s engagement and the support that we as parents and carers should provide at home?

-• We expect children to watch the recorded lessons and complete the activities set for them by their teachers every day.
+• We expect children to watch ant recorded lessons and complete the activities set for them by their teachers every day.
 We expect that completed work is return to the teacher.

 • We expect that parents/carers support their children by helping them to access the provision.
 We expect that good routines are established and that parents seek support if needed from the teacher.